Kentucky's last abortion clinic fights to stay in state

 The EMW Women’s Surgical Center is Kentucky’s last remaining abortion clinic – and if it doesn’t win its legal battle, Kentucky could be the first state in the nation without an abortion clinic in the modern era.

-The entire legal battle, which began in a U.S. District Court Wednesday, is centered on a state law that requires the abortion clinic to have agreements with a hospital and ambulance service in the event of an emergency with one of its patients.
+The entire legal battle, which began in U.S. District Court Wednesday, is centered on a state law that requires the abortion clinic to have agreements with a hospital and ambulance service in the event of an emergency with one of its patients.
 EMW Women’s Surgical Center has said that it had such agreements.

-But Kentucky state regulators noted technical deficiencies in the agreement which they called “important safeguards” that protect women’s health and have threatened to revoke the clinic’s license.
+But Kentucky state regulators noted technical deficiencies in the agreement which they called “important safeguards” that protect women’s health.
+They've threatened to revoke the clinic’s license.

 The licensing fight began in March when Gov. Matt Bevin’s administration said the clinic lacked proper transfer agreements and took steps to shut it down.
 The clinic countered with a federal lawsuit to prevent the state from revoking its license.

-A temporary restraining order was issued in March to keep the clinic open until a judgement is decided in the case, according to the American Civil Liberties Union (ACLU), which is part of EMW Women’s Surgical Center’s legal team.
+A temporary restraining order was issued in March to keep the clinic open until a judgment is decided in the case, according to the American Civil Liberties Union (ACLU), which is part of EMW Women’s Surgical Center’s legal team.

 “The stakes in this case couldn’t be higher: the very right to access legal abortion in the state of Kentucky is on the line,” Dr. Ernest Marshall, founder of the clinic, said in a statement provided to Fox News.
 “Will we build on the momentum of last year’s Supreme Court decision upholding abortion rights?
 Or will Kentucky be the harbinger of a future where the right to abortion only exists if you live in the right zip code?”